 Craft Idea: Creating a World Map with Photos

-For many globetrotters and jet-setters, memories are the best souvenirs from traveling around.
-Whether reminiscing about an exciting adventure in a far-away land or a romantic sunset on the beach – these memories are what make wanderlust creep up again and again.
+For many who like to travel, memories are the best souvenirs from traveling around.
+Whether an exciting adventure in far-away countries or a romantic sunset on the beach – these memories are what make wanderlust creep up again and again.

 Photo World Map: What You’ll Need